KO-user/testappjenkins/README.md

-# testappjenkins
+# Node Hello World

-this is a test app for jenkins usage
+Simple node.js app that servers "hello world"

+Great for testing simple deployments to the cloud

+## Run It

+`npm start`